Is the Hard Rock Hotel Penang Overrated? (A Review)

 As an extremely frugal solo traveler, my usual choice of accommodation is… anything that doesn’t cost me a cent — like Couchsurfing, or the airport bench.
 If those are not available, my next pick would be hostels.
 Rarely would I consider private hotel rooms, even cheap ones, let alone five-star hotels.

-And so, I got curious to find out what the fuss was all about.
+And so, I got curious to find out what all the fuss was about.
 Yes, even if it cost me nearly half of my salary.

 Disclosure: This article may contain affiliate links, which means if you make a booking using these links, I will earn a small commission at no extra cost to you.
 This earning will help me keep this blog running.
 Thank you for your support!

 Table of Contents

 Established in 2009, the Hard Rock Hotel Penang is the first Hard Rock Hotel in Malaysia.
 It is located along the Batu Ferringhi Beach in Penang, together with a number of other resorts and hotels in the area.

 For those who are not too familiar with this hotel chain, there are now over 30 Hard Rock hotels around the world (9 in Asia).
 They are well known for their 80’s rock-and-roll theme, which is featured prominently in their hotel designs and the many exciting activities for everyone.
 No matter your age, Hard Rock Hotel promises to make you feel like a rock star throughout your stay!

 How to Get to Hard Rock Hotel Penang

 Hard Rock Hotel Penang is a 30-minute drive from the UNESCO World Heritage Site of Georgetown and a 45-minute drive from Penang International Airport.
 The most convenient way to get to the hotel, is of course by car, as all hotel guests get free private parking.